astrada/google-drive-ocamlfuse/README.md

 obtain authorization to access your Google Drive.
 This will let you modify default configuration before mounting the filesystem.

+Then you can choose a local directory to mount your Google Drive (e.g.: `~/GoogleDrive`).

+Create the mount point, if it doesn't exists:

+    mkdir ~/GoogleDrive

-Then you can mount the filesystem:
+Then you can mount the filesystem (replacing <mountpoint> with the name of your desired folder):

-    google-drive-ocamlfuse mountpoint
+    google-drive-ocamlfuse <mountpoint>

 If you have more than one account, you can run: